Nameless Rumia's Wiki

 History

-However, the PC switch wasn't immediate as their only tools (e.g. Adobe Premiere, Ulead VideoStudio) were commercial back then, so the scene went underground as everything had to be shared illegally.
-In its place, there was the Flash boom, but the distribution of copyrighted materials being used in such a ridiculous manner would lead to the issue of copyright takedown requests, especially from JASRAC.
+However, the switch wasn't immediate since their only tools (e.g. Adobe Premiere, Ulead VideoStudio) were commercial products, forcing the scene to go underground and share everything illegally.
+In its place, there was a Flash boom, but the distribution of copyrighted materials being used in such a ridiculous manner would lead to impeding legal issues, which include DMCA takedown requests from JASRAC.

 By the late 2000s, the Flash era was winding down as people now had access to proper video editing tools for free, plus video sharing websites like Niconico Douga and YouTube were on the rise.
 As for the whole copyright issue, most copyright holders appear to be divided on whether they should act or not.
-Regardless, the MAD scene continued to thrive into the MAD culture we know today.
+Regardless, the MAD scene continues to thrive as the culture that we know and love today.

 Subgenres